laharrari/Lumpia-World/README.md

 I created a static website using HTML, CSS, and JavaScript.
 Some notable features are:

-    - There are 5 main pages: Home, Our Story, Media, Menu, and Contact
+    - There are 5 main pages: Home, Our Story, Media, Menu, and Contact.

+    - Home page includes slideshow featuring images related to Lumpia World.

     - The navigation bar features buttons that allow the user to navigate to relevant information at any time.
 The bar itself is also sticky so it'll follow the user when they scroll down.